(aka Rufous-throated Sapphire Hylocharis sapphirina)

 Reserve, Porto Seguro, Bahia, Brazil

-Rufous-throated sapphire is distributed in a large part of the
+Rufous-throated Hummingbird is distributed in a large part of the

 Amazon Basin with a disjunct population in central and eastern